History and Mission

 APA Family Support Services is San Francisco's foremost advocate and service provider for at-risk Asian and Pacific Islander children and their families.
 Created with the goal of providing culturally competent services for new Asian immigrants in the community, we have since branched out, our services are made available to families of all ethnicities.

-APA has expanded from our San Francisco General Hospital location to 8 offices in 5 neighborhoods throughout the city.
-Between our main location in Chinatown and our three locations in Visitacion Valley, APA is able to outreach and provide services to over 7,000 families annually, in different languages and dialects -- Cantonese, Mandarin, Tagalog, Vietnamese, Cambodian, Laotian, Thai, and Spanish.
+APA has expanded from our San Francisco General Hospital location to 7 offices in 5 neighborhoods throughout the city.
+Between our main location in Chinatown and our three locations in Visitacion Valley, APA is able to reach and provide services to over 8,000 families annually, in different languages and dialects -- Cantonese, Mandarin, Tagalog, Vietnamese, Cambodian, Laotian, Thai, and Spanish.

-Our agency is comprised of experienced and passionate professionals who share the common goal of promoting and maintaining a safe and happy home environment for our families.
+Our agency's team of experienced and passionate professionals share the common goal of promoting and maintaining a safe and happy home environment for our families.